openid/federation-extended-listing/openid-federation-extended-listing-1_0.md

 {mainmatter}

-## Introduction
+# Introduction

 The extending listing endpoint has been created to address two outstanding issues identified in [@OpenID.Federation].

-#### Response Size
+## Response Size

 The standard `federation_list_endpoint` has limitations when entities are able to issue entity statements for an exceptionally large number of entities.
-Limitations can be encountered both when attempting to process recieving such a large response as well as more technical limitations such as response sizes of infrastructure.
+Limitations can be encountered both when attempting to process receiving such a large response as well as more technical limitations such as response sizes of infrastructure.
 Pagination has been proposed as a solution for this.

-#### Bulk Retrieval
+## Bulk Retrieval

 For certain usecases, such as mass registration, consumers may encounter challenges when attempting to retrieve information on multiple entities.
 A flow with the standard `federation_list_endpoint` may involve a request to the list endpoint followed by a series of subsequent requests to retrieve an entity statement for each listed entity resulting in an N+1 operation.
 The extended listing endpoint seeks to solve this by providing a mechanism to include additional metadata for entities in the provided list.